Paddington tube station (Bakerloo, Circle and District lines): New Bakerloo line ticket hall

+In December 2016, Westminster City Council approved proposals to construct a new mixed-use development called Paddington Square on a site adjacent to the mainline station.
+The plans include reconstruction of parts of the Bakerloo line station, providing a new ticket hall – four times larger than the current ticket hall, and twice the number of ticket barriers – as well as step free access between the Bakerloo line platforms and street level via two lifts.
+The new ticket hall opened in September 2024.

 Connection to Elizabeth line

 As part of the construction of the Crossrail project, a new 170m long pedestrian tunnel was dug from the Bakerloo line platforms to the new Paddington Elizabeth line station at a cost of £40m.
 To achieve this, the Bakerloo line station was closed for 5 months in 2016 to allow for construction to take place, as well as the replacement of escalators.
 The new link will include 2 escalators, as well as lifts allowing the Bakerloo line platforms to become accessible for the first time – albeit via the Elizabeth line station entrances.

 Arrangement

 The station has three ticket halls: one for the Circle and District lines above the platforms of the sub-surface station, one below ground for the Bakerloo line station and one under the mainline station.
 The sub-surface station and the deep-level station ticket halls are linked via the ticket hall under the mainline station, but not to each other directly.
 Entrances are on Praed Street and from within the mainline station.
 On the tube map the station is shown jointly with the other separate Underground station and passenger usage data for both is combined.
 Interchange with the other station is through the mainline station concourse without extra charge if the change is made within the permitted time.